$700K confiscated by BRPD during traffic stop

 BATON ROUGE - Around $700,000 was confiscated by police officers during a traffic stop near the I-10/I-12 split.

-According to the Baton Rouge Police Department, an officer stopped a car near the construction zone at the interstate split on June 15.
+According to a social media post by the Baton Rouge Police Department, an officer stopped a car near the construction zone at the interstate split on June 15.
 Police said the driver is from Los Angeles and an officer found the money during the traffic stop.

 Trending News

-A spokesperson for the department did not disclose why the traffic stop happened, why the money was confiscated or if there were any arrests.
+WBRZ asked a spokesperson for the BRPD why the traffic stop was initiated, why the money was confiscated and if any arrests were made.
+The BRPD said the investigation was ongoing, but took down their social media post after WBRZ's questions.

 More News